850.3 Employee and Student Incentive Awards Policy

 - A nomination for an incentive award may be submitted on a form provided by the program coordinator or in another written format.
 The form provided by the program coordinator is attached to this policy as Appendix I.

-other State of Montana employees and any other person may submit award
+of Montana employees and any other person may submit award nominations for consideration.

 - Nominations must include the following information to be considered:

 - name, address and telephone number of the person(s) submitting the nomination;

 - name(s), or groups or teams, of employees/students nominated for the award;